 - a.
 Electric charge is a property of an object or system that affects its interactions with other objects or systems containing charge. - b.
 Materials have many macroscopic properties that result from the arrangement and interactions of the atoms and molecules that make up the material. - c.
 At the macroscopic level, forces can be categorized as either long-range (action-at-a-distance) forces or contact forces. - d.
-The energy of a system is conserved. - e.
-The electric charge of a system is conserved.
+Certain quantities are conserved, in the sense that the changes of those quantities in a given system are always equal to the transfer of that quantity to or from the system by all possible interactions with other systems. - e.
+The energy of a system is conserved.